⇒ What is Vitalnet? A customized COTS data warehouse software.

 • Minimize user training needs and costs.

-• Get full support needed for project success.
+• Get technical support needed for project success.